wp-plugins/auto-update-plugins/readme.txt

 == Frequently Asked Questions ==

-This plugin should activate the automatic downloading on plugin updates within Wordpress
+This plugin should activate the automatic downloading on plugin updates within Wordpress.

+You should normally see the automatic update routine execute within 12 hours of receiving the manual upgrade notice.

 == Upgrade Notice ==